Palatine of Hungary: Title

 The earliest recorded Medieval Latin form of the title was comes palatii ("count of the palace"); it was preserved in the deed of foundation of the Tihany Abbey, issued in 1055.
 A new variant (comes palatinus) came into use in the second half of the 11th century; it was first recorded around 1067.
 The shortened palatinus form became the official version in the 1230s.
 A new official title – palatinus regni Hungariae ("Palatine of the Kingdom of Hungary") – was adopted in the 1340s, which shows that the palatines who were still royal officials were also regarded as representatives of the Estates of the realm from that time on.

 The original Hungarian version of the title was nádorispán; it was first recorded around 1405.
 The etymology of the word is uncertain.
 Most scholars agree that its root is the Slavic word for court (dvorjь), but no documents evidence that the assumed *nadъ-dvorjь-županъ ("head of the royal court") form actually existed.
-In Czech and Serbo-Croatian languages, similar expressions (náderšpan and nadršpan) existed, but only as loanwords from Hungarian, in reference to the palatines of Hungary.
+In the Czech and Serbo-Croatian languages, similar expressions (náderšpan and nadršpan) existed, but only as loanwords from Hungarian, in reference to the palatines of Hungary.

 Ludovicus Tubero and some other 16th-century scholars referred to the palatine as nándorispán.
 Historian András Róna-Tas says that the title may be connected to the Bulgars' old Hungarian exonym (nándor).
 If his theory is valid, the palatine was originally the head of the Bulgars in Hungary.
 Other scholars have not accepted Róna-Tas's theory, because the nándorispán version seems to have developed from the original nádorispán version.
 The modern Hungarian version of the title (nádor), which is the shortened version of the original title, was first recorded in 1784.

 History

 Origins (c.
 1000–c.
 1100)

 High-ranking officials who bore the title comes palatinus or comes palatii were present in several royal courts of medieval Europe.
-In the Carolingian Empire, the comes palatii was the monarch's deputy and one of the highest judges in the 9th century, according to the contemporaneous Hincmar.
+In the Carolingian Empire, the comes palatii was the monarch's deputy and one of the highest-ranking judges in the 9th century, according to the contemporaneous Hincmar.
 In Croatia, the zuppanus palatii was the head of the royal court in 892.
 In 11th-century Bohemia and in Poland, the "count of the palace" was the monarch's deputy in military affairs.
 According to a scholarly theory, the comes palatii was originally responsible for the administration of the royal household, but primary sources do not contain direct reference to the palatines' economic functions.